-The easiest way to configure Axom for compilation is to use the config-build.py Python script located in the Axom top-level directory:
+The easiest way to configure the code for compilation is to use the config-build.py python script located in Axom's base directory; e.g.,:

-\$./config-build.py -hc path/to/host-config/file/<host-config file name>
+'''

+$ ./config-build.py -hc {host-config path}

+'''

-The script runs CMake and passes it the given host-config file.
+This script requires that you pass it a host-config file.
+The script runs CMake and passes it the host-config.
 See Host-config files for more information.

-Running the script, as above, will create two directories to hold the build and install contents for the platform and compiler with names that match the name of the host-config file.
+Running the script, as in the example above, will create two directories to hold the build and install contents for the platform and compiler specified in the name of the host-config file.

-To build the code and install the header files, libraries, and documentation in the install directory, go into the build directory and run make and make install:
+To build the code and install the header files, libraries, and documentation in the install directory, go into the build directory and run make; e.g.,: